5 Baby Bath Time Tips

-Ask any parent and they will tell you— the end of the day is the best part of the day!
-We’re referring to bath time of course- such a special time to bond with your baby, connect with your toddler and- yes- get them ready for a good night’s sleep.
-The thing is though, nobody really teaches you how to bath your baby safely, or how to make it as easy as possible either.
-There are some things you just have to learn as you go along, but that doesn’t mean we can’t give you a helping hand.
+Ask any parent, and they will tell you— the end is the best part of the day!
+We’re referring to bath time as such a special time to bond with your kiddo and get them ready for a good night’s sleep (hopefully!)
+However, nobody really teaches you how to bathe your baby safely or make it as easy as possible.
+There are some things you have to learn as you go along, but that doesn’t mean we can’t give you a helping hand.
 Here are our top five baby bath time tips— let us know what you think!

 This one is so important.
-Lots of bath toys tend to collect water inside them, which promotes the growth of that yucky black gunk that you really don’t want your baby getting their hands on!
-It’s a good idea to inspect your bath toys before each bath time, clean them after every use and ensure that you allow them to dry properly too.
+Lots of bath toys collect water inside them, which promotes the growth of that yucky black gunk that you really don’t want your baby to get their hands (or mouth) on!
+It’s a good idea to inspect your bath toys before each bath time, clean them after every use, and ensure that you allow them to dry properly too.
 We recommend using our Sticky Stopper antibacterial spray to ensure your bath toys are sparkly clean and safe to use again and again.

-Make sure you squeeze the toys to remove any water that’s lurking inside after play time, spray, clean and air dry ready for next time.
+Make sure you squeeze the toys to remove any water lurking inside after playtime.
+Then spray, clean and airdry to be ready for the next time!

-Make it fun!While we’re on the topic of toys (see previous tip)… Bath time should be fun!
-Bath toys are a great way to enhance the experience- but you can also bring other items from around the house into the bathroom too.
-Explore during with sieves, jugs, cups and other items.
-Play music, sing songs, create a gorgeous sensory experience with underwater lights… there are so many possibilities!
+Explore playing with sieves, jugs, cups and other things.
+Play music, sing songs, create a captivating sensory experience with underwater lights… there are so many possibilities!
 Make bath time a part of the day that you and your baby looks forward to every day!